Introduction to Resin

 Resins are deprived of nitrogen and oxygen.

-Resins generally undergo a slow oxidation process in the atmosphere and become dark in colour.
+Resins undergo a slow oxidation process in the atmosphere and become dark in color.

-Classification of resin is based on the nature of occurrence with other secondary metabolites.
+Classification of Resin is based on the nature of occurrence with other secondary metabolites.
 They are classified as below:

 It is used as an expectorant.